 How to Increase Ecommerce Sales with Facebook & Instagram Ads?

-Facebook ads are a great way to draw more traffic to your e-commerce store.
+Facebook advertising is a great way to draw more traffic to your e-commerce store.
 Facebook ads have a lower cost per click than Google display and search ads for many industries.
 If your goal is to boost sales quickly, Facebook ads are a good start.

 Both Facebook and Instagram are visual social networks.
 Therefore, marketing ads on their networks do well because customers can visualize how the product would look for them to use.